how-to-firebase/full-stack-firebase/cloud-functions-for-firebase/introduction.md

 * onUpdate()
 * onDelete()

-The event do exactly what you'd think.
+The events do exactly what you'd think.
 The one catch is that `onWrite()` executes for any and all changes to the data tree including deletions... so use it wisely :)

 RTDB triggers are great for creating job queues.
 For instance, you can queue up a bunch of jobs under `/job-queues/image-resizing/` and write a Cloud Function that resizes images.
 Crazy, right?
-You can create 100 image resizing jobs that Cloud Functions will execute as fast as it can, oftentimes running batches of jobs in parallel.
+You can create 100 image resizing jobs that Cloud Functions will execute as fast as it can, often running batches of jobs in parallel.

 ### Firestore triggers